keegandonley/input-deno/README.md

 // [false, true]
 ```

-You can further customize the behavior of choose() by passing an object of perferences as a second argument.
+You can further customize the behavior of the choose method by passing an object of perferences as a second argument.
-All preferences are optional, as shows in the interface below.
+All preferences are optional, as shown in the interface below.

 ```javascript
 interface Preferences {